0xPARC/0xparc-intro-book/src/ec.typ

 that means we are doing something like $256$-bit integer arithmetic.
 This is why the baby Jubjub prime $q$ gets a special name, while the prime $p$ is unnamed and doesn't get any screen-time later.

-=== For later: BN254 is also pairing-friendly

-The parameters of BN254 are _also_ chosen to be "pairing-friendly".
-(In contrast, Curve25519 is not pairing-friendly.)
-We won't define what this means until @kzg, but we can actually mention the relevant mathematical property now:

-#proposition[
-  The smallest integer $k$ such that $q$ divides $p^k-1$ is $k=12$.
-]

-This integer $k$ is called the *embedding degree*, and it needs to be not too small, but not too big either.

 == Discrete logarithm is hard <discretelog>